vertica/VerticaPy/README.md

 ## Documentation

-The easiest and most accurate way to find documentaiton for a particular function is to use the help function:
+The easiest and most accurate way to find documentation for a particular function is to use the help function:

 ```python
 import verticapy as vp